ASA works to advance the staffing industry. About ASA

 As the voice of the staffing, recruiting, and workforce solutions industry, ASA works to advance the interests of the industry through advocacy, research, education, and the promotion of high standards of legal, ethical, and professional practices.

-Temporary and contract staffing is one of America’s largest service industries, employing more than 16 million people each year and playing a major role in the nation’s job growth.
-The association’s legal and legislative activities focus on promoting the ability of staffing agencies to create jobs and serve their clients.
+Temporary and contract staffing is one of America’s largest service industries, employing millions of people every day and playing a significant role in the nation’s economy.
+The association’s advocacy activities focus on promoting the ability of staffing agencies to create jobs and serve their clients.

 Like all employers, staffing agencies are subject to many labor and employment laws that protect workers, including equal employment opportunity, workplace safety, wage and hour workers’ compensation, and unemployment insurance.
 ASA promotes rigorous compliance with those laws and has developed certification and other education programs to help staffing professionals understand their obligations.